cillustrisimo/cillustrisimo/README.md

 I'm a self-taught programmer interested in cybersecurity, data science, and machine learning.

-Currently, I'm studying various penetration testing tools and frameworks, and improving my skills in programming and data-science through various different projects.
+Currently, I'm studying various cybersecurity topics and improving my skills in programming and data-science through self-study and projects.
 I'm new to a lot of these things, and always happy to learn.

 <br />